C10udburst/hsproxy/README.md

 After all that, `.i2p` and `.onion` sites should work (as well as regular websites of course).

+## Notes

-Note that https may not work for `.onion` or `.i2p` sites, as they may not have valid certificates.
+- Https may not work for `.onion` or `.i2p` sites, as they may not have valid certificates.
+- The proxy does not route clearnet traffic through Tor, only `.onion` domains.
+- The proxy is inherently less secure than Tor Browser, as it does not have the same protections against fingerprinting.
+- Javascript is disabled for `.onion` and `.i2p` sites, for privacy and security reasons.